Maguvarshini/Time-series-analysis-and-forecasting/README.md

-# Stock Market Forecasting using Time Series & Deep Learning
+# Time series Analysis and Forecasting for Stock market

 This project involves analyzing and forecasting **Tata Consultancy Services (TCS)** stock prices using classical time series models and deep learning.